ADmad/cakephp-i18n/README.md

 });
 ```

-You can use `ADmad/I18n.I18n` shell to extract the translation message from your
+You can use `admad/i18n extract` command to extract the translation message from your
 code files and populate the translations table.
 Updating the db records with
 translations for each language is upto you.
 Having the messages in a table
 instead of files make it much to make a web interface for managing translations.

 ```
-bin/cake ADmad/I18n.i18n extract
+bin/cake admad/i18n extract
 ```

 ### I18nMiddleware